Alternative to Russia gas: Biden is negotiating with Qatar about liquid gas for the EU

 Biden is negotiating with Qatar over LNG for the EU

 In the Ukraine crisis, the USA and Qatar are looking for alternatives to gas supplies from Russia to Europe.
 Energy supply is one of the topics at a meeting between US President Joe Biden and the Emir of Qatar, Sheikh Tamim bin Hamad al-Thani, scheduled for Monday in Washington.
-Qatar is the world’s largest supplier of liquefied natural gas (LNG) and could divert the gas to Europe should tensions between the West and Russia cause supply shortages.
+Qatar is the world’s largest supplier of liquefied natural gas (LNG) and might divert the gas to Europe should tensions between the West and Russia cause supply shortages.

 The emirate has already discussed gas supplies with the European Union.
 Qatar is demanding that the EU ban the resale of LNG gas if Europe wants emergency supplies, a person entrusted with the negotiations told Archyde.com.
-In addition, the EU should give up its reservations about long-term contracts for LNG gas.
+In addition, the EU should give up its reservations regarding long-term contracts for LNG gas.

 The EU sees free trade in gas as a means of preserving energy security.
 However, some producers and consumers criticize that this policy has led to an increase in prices.